 Pyluos is the standard Python library to manage a Luos system with a computer.
-In this tutorial, you will learn how to install Pyluos in order to use Luos with Python on a computer, through a gate module.
+In this tutorial, you will learn how to install Pyluos in order to use Luos with Python on a computer, through a gate container.

 Warning: In order to use Pyluos library, Python and the Pip packet manager must be installed on your computer.

 « Python is a programming language that lets you work more quickly and integrate your systems more effectively. » (Source)

 If Python is not installed on you computer, download and run the last release according to your computer's OS: https://www.python.org/downloads/.

 To install Pip, type the following commands in a console:

 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py python get-pip.py

 The tool Jupyter Notebook is needed for this tutorial.
 Jupyter Notebook will allow you to type Python commands in an internet browser to communicate with a Luos system, via Pyluos.

 « The Jupyter Notebook App is a server-client application that allows editing and running notebook documents via a web browser.
 The Jupyter Notebook App can be executed on a local desktop requiring no internet access (...) or can be installed on a remote server and accessed through the internet. » (Source)

 Type the following command in the console to install Jupyter: